Yunfei-J/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+Better speech recognition, more comprehensive functionality.
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+The device gives a brief walkthrough of how the program can be interacted with.
+It explains what each commands it supports can do.
 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system